excid3/rails/guides/source/getting_started.md

 ### Rails Routes

-A `route` in Rails refers to a line of code that matches an HTTP Method  and a URL path.
-The route also tells Rails which `controller` and `action` should respond to a request that matches.
+A `route` in Rails refers to a line of code that pairs an HTTP Method and a URL path.
+The route also tells Rails which `controller` and `action` should respond to a request.

 To define a route in Rails, let's go back to your code editor and add the following route to `config/routes.rb`